spiral/docs/filters/filter.md

 }
 ```

-> The error messages will be properly mounted into original location.
-You can also use composite filters for more complex
+> The error messages will be correctly mounted into the original location.
+You can also use composite filters for more complex use-cases.
-> use-cases.

 ### Other Sources
 By design you can use any method of `[InputManager](/http/request-response.md)` as source where origin is passed